frialey63/camillaeq/README.md

 ## TODO

-- add support for Weq8 24 filters as a pair of 12 filters in series?
+- reset user config
 - save/load named configs
-- reset config
+- add support for Weq8 24 filters as a pair of 12 filters in series?

 ## ISSUES